Skip to content

 🗺️

-The Bordeaux wine region is the largest in the world — bigger than all of Germany's wine regions combined.
-Saint-Émilion (Right Bank, Merlot-dominant, medieval village, accessible by train) and the Médoc châteaux (Left Bank, Cabernet-dominant, Pauillac, Margaux — require a car or tour) are completely different in character, distance, and style.
+The Bordeaux wine region is the largest fine wine region in the world — bigger than all of Germany's wine regions combined.
+Saint-Émilion (Right Bank, Merlot-dominant, medieval village, train-accessible) and the Médoc (Left Bank, Cabernet-dominant, Pauillac and Margaux — require a car or tour) are completely different in character and 80km apart.
 Pick one based on your wine preference.
-Trying to do both in a 3-day trip means doing neither properly.
+Trying to do both in 3 days means doing neither properly.

-💡 Pro Tips
+💡 Pro Tips for Bordeaux

 🚋